The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 Track what you are doing.
 Don’t just put it up and leave it.
 Keep a watchful eye on your content, traffic, and which keywords are working and which ones aren’t.

 Tweak and change as needed.
-If you see something that isn’t working and recognize some changes that could make some improvements, then do so.
-Don’t be so prideful that you can’t admit that you were wrong.
+If you see something that isn’t working and recognize some changes to make some improvements, then do so.
+Don’t be so prideful you can’t admit you were wrong.

 Do things the right way.
 Sure, there may be faster ways to do things and in some cases, it’s actually a good idea.
 However, when it comes to SEO, you may want to think twice about these quick methods.
 Do things the right way the first time, so you won’t have to deal with the potential problems later on.

-And doing things right the first time, starts right here with our Small Business SEO Guide.
+And doing things right the first time, starts right here with our Small Business SEO Guide and the right Atlanta SEO company.

 Let's continue the conversation in the comments section.
 I want to know if you have some more tips or questions on Content, Keywords, and Backlinks?